 Stretched too thin

-According to the Federal Trade Commission, up to 9 million Americans fall victim to some form of identity theft or fraud each year.
+According to the Federal Trade Commission, consumers reported losing more than $3.3 billion to fraud in 2020, up from $1.8 billion in 2019.
 Fraudsters can get your information in countless ways, including phishing, stealing mail, digging through your trash, guessing passwords, hacking financial institutions or retailers, “skimming” your information from card readers and more.
 MyFICO.com recommends protecting yourself in the following ways:

 - Lock: Use complicated passwords or passphrases to lock all of your personal devices.

 - Secure: Password protect your Wi-Fi at home, and never shop or log in to financial institutions on public Wi-Fi.

 MyFICO.com also recommends regularly reviewing your bank accounts and credit reports for suspicious or unfamiliar activity.
 You can request a free copy of your credit report at annualcreditreport.com.

 Don’t let your financial missteps or money mistakes haunt you.
 Download our credit education brochure for tips on turning a horror story into a happy ending.